 Harwood et al. (2014) assessed the US RAP tools and compared this approach to other methods of assessing risk.
 They suggested that the approach was the most robust and quantitative in selecting interventions to improve safety, and that the recommendations were accompanied by economic assessment often missing in other methods.
 However, the approach was also identified as being quite labour intensive, with reliance on collecting roadway data and the coding of this data by skilled staff.
 However, they also suggested that this could be accomplished in a reasonably efficient manner.
 The consideration of risks associated with specific road user groups (motorcyclists, pedestrians, bicyclists as well as vehicle occupants) was also seen as an advantage.

-The solution: The solution involved the identification of potential hazardous locations on roads based on the existing road elements.
+Accident statistics in South Africa are of poor quality.
+This makes it difficult to identify hazardous locations and the causes of accidents.
+The solution involved the identification of potential hazardous locations on roads based on the existing road elements.
 South African National Roads Agency Ltd (SANRAL) developed a Road Safety Management System (RSMS) that outlines a holistic approach to road safety on their approximately 20 000 km of roads.
 An element of the RSMS was the development of the Netsafe algorithm.
+Read more (PDF, 82 kb).